Scouting report: Hawkeyes, Cyclones linebacker target Jack Campbell displays keen eye for the ball

 Campbell.

-Hawkeyes and Cyclones linebacker target recovers key fumble in own red zone.
+Hawkeyes and Cyclones LB target Jack Campbell recovers key fumble in own red zone.
 Matthew Bain/HawkCentral

 Matthew Bain covers preps, recruiting and the Hawkeyes for the Iowa City Press-Citizen, The Des Moines Register and HawkCentral.
 Contact him at mbain@gannett.com and follow him on Twitter at @MatthewBain_.